The Fair Sentencing Act of 2010

 In July, 2011, the United States Sentencing Commission voted to make the new Guidelines mandated by the Fair Sentencing Act of 2010 retroactive.
 The Commission set a retroactive effective date of November 1, 2011, which means that starting on that date, but not before, federal Judges had jurisdiction to begin granting motions for retroactive application of the Guidelines.

 However, it is important to note that Congress failed to make the Mandatory Minimum provisions of the Fair Sentencing Act of 2010 retroactive at that time.
 This is confusing to many, and understandably so.
 The best explanation I can give is this: While Congress authorized the Sentencing Commission to reduce the crack guidelines and to make those guidelines retroactive, Congress did not make its new mandatory minimum provisions retroactive.
 Consequently, those who received a mandatory minimum are not eligible at this time, unless they received a sentence reduction under 18 U.S.C.
 3553(e) for cooperation, either under 5K1.1 of the Sentencing Guidelines or under Rule 35 of the Federal Rules of Criminal Procedure (or unless they can still earn one).
 That is the only way to “bust the mandatory minimum” after sentencing.
-(In the 2013-2014 session of Congress, they considered enacting the Smarter Sentencing Act of 2013 is under consideration in Congress, and, if it passes, it will (generally speaking) expand who can apply for a sentence reduction.
-See our law blog for further explanation of the Smarter Sentencing Act.
+(In the 2013-2014 session of Congress, they considered enacting the Smarter Sentencing Act of 2013 to expand who can apply for a sentence reduction, but the bill did not pass before the session ended.)

 Still, the Fair Sentencing Act of 2010 and the related Sentencing Guideline changes made thousands of inmates eligible for a sentence reduction.
 Many inmates that are eligible have yet to take advantage of this!
 Your loved one may be one of them.